huypham307/UM_DB/src/main/Project/Report.md

 |    2    |      8      |   2.0000  |
 |    3    |      4      |   2.0000  |

-Note: Only users who have at least one post with at least one like will be in this table
+Note: Only users who have at least one post with at least one like will be in this table.

 13. Show posts that have more comments than likes.
 ```sql